CNAG-Biomedical-Informatics/convert-pheno/docs/mapping-steps.md

 === "Match to a different entity"

-    When a variable corresponds with other entities in the Beacon v2 Models, it gets stored within the `info` term of BFF.
-For instance, `biosamples` from PXF files are housed in BFF `info` under `info.phenopacket.biosamples`.
+    When a variable corresponds to other entities in [Beacon v2 Models](https://github.com/ga4gh-beacon/beacon-v2), it is stored within the `info` term of the [individuals](https://docs.genomebeacons.org/schemas-md/individuals_defaultSchema/) entity.
+For instance, a `PXF` file may contain the [biosamples](https://phenopacket-schema.readthedocs.io/en/latest/phenopacket.html) property, which doesn't find a direct match in the [individuals](https://docs.genomebeacons.org/schemas-md/individuals_defaultSchema/) entity as it corresponds to the [biosamples](https://docs.genomebeacons.org/schemas-md/biosamples_defaultSchema/) entity in Beacon v2 Models.
+To ensure the retention of this information, we place it under `info.phenopacket.biosamples`.

     Example extracted from `pxf2bff` [conversion](https://github.com/CNAG-Biomedical-Informatics/convert-pheno/blob/main/t/pxf2bff/out/individuals.json):